 Reforestation: Formerly a cattle farm, this 500 acre land was comprised mainly of grassland with very few patches of forest.
 Through the community’s reforestation efforts it has undergone an immense transformation: thousands of trees have been planted, including rare and endangered species.
 Now that the land is healed, the wildlife, butterflies, insects and birds returned and the eco system is restored.

-Building and Responsible Construction Practices: All the hardwood that is used for construction in the village is from fallen trees and the houses in PachaMama are built below the ridge line, so as not to dominate the peaks but to integrate into the forest.
-The evolution of the village goes hand in hand with the principle of conservation and respect to nature.
+Building and Responsible Construction Practices: All the hardwood that is used for construction in the Village is from fallen trees.
+The houses in PachaMama are built below the ridge line, so as not to dominate the peaks but to integrate into the forest.
+The evolution of the Village goes hand in hand with the principle of conservation and respect for Nature.

-Waste Reduction: The carbon footprint is reduced by eliminating one-use packaging such as plastic, tetra paks and aluminum.
-The jungle shop has minimized the use of plastic by providing only refill, glass and paper containers.
-Only biodegradable soaps and cleaning agents are used in the Village and are sold in the shop.
-Visitors are asked NOT to bring plastic waste and non-rechargeable batteries.
-Please BRING rechargable batteries, re-usable bags and a refillable water bottle with you.
+Waste Reduction: The carbon footprint is also reduced by eliminating one-use packaging such as plastic, tetra packs and aluminum.
+The jungle shop has minimized the use of plastic by providing only refillable, glass and paper containers.
+In order to protect the water supply, only biodegradable soaps and cleaning agents are sold and used in the community.
+Visitors are asked NOT to bring non-rechargeable batteries nor plastic waste such as disposable bags and water bottles.

 Soil Regeneration: The Soil Center is in full production transforming organic waste into nutrients for the soil using biochar and vermiculture techniques.
-Soil erosion is controlled through planting and swells.
+Soil erosion is controlled through planting and swales.

-PachaMama Greenhouse: As well as a nursery, the greenhouse produces native trees, a variety of greens and superfoods.
+PachaMama Greenhouse: The greenhouse produces native trees, a variety of greens and super-foods.